tesmarishy/qubership-envgene/docs/instance-pipeline-parameters.md

 **Description**: Defines the content of SD. **JSON in string** format.

 System overrides the file `/environments/<ENV_NAME>/Inventory/solution-descriptor/sd.yml` with the content provided in `SD_DATA`.
 If the file is absent, it will be generated.
+See details in [SD processing](/docs/sd-processing.md)

 **Default Value**: None